totalspectrum/spin2cpp/doc/spin.md

 ```
 then one may write `S.x` to access member variable `x` of `S`, and `S.rows` to access the constant `rows`.
 The original Spin syntax `S#rows` is still accepted for accessing constants.

+### Alternate string notation

+Fastspin interprets the notation `@"some chars"` to mean the same thing as `STRING("some chars")`.
+This provides a shorter way to write some messages.

 ### Bitfield access

 Bits `m` to `n` of a variable `x` may be accessed via the notation `x.[m..n]`.
 If `m` is the same as `n` this may be simplified to `x.[n]`.
 This notation may also be applied to hardware registers.